oney/hook-is-all-you-need/README.md

 }
 ```

-`Example` is from the parent `ScopeProvider` and `c10` is from the child `ScopeProvider`.
+`Example` is from the parent `ScopeProvider`, and `c10` is from the child `ScopeProvider`.

-Scopes help us distinguish multiple rendering of a same component, and scopes are concatenable.
+Scopes help distinguish multiple instances of the same component and are concatenable.

 ## Setup

-Initializing `Interceptor` and wrap `InterceptorContext` in your root component.
+Initialize `Interceptor` and wrap `InterceptorContext` around your root component.

 ```tsx
 import { Interceptor, InterceptorContext } from "hook-is-all-you-need";